torvalds/linux/Documentation/driver-api/s390-drivers.rst

   device on the ccw bus and are described below.
 * I/O subchannels bound to the vfio-ccw driver.
 See Documentation/arch/s390/vfio-ccw.rst.
 * Message subchannels.
-No Linux driver currently exists.
+No GNU/Linux driver currently exists.
 * CHSC subchannels (at most one).
 The chsc subchannel driver can be used to send asynchronous chsc commands.
 * eADM subchannels.
 Used for talking to storage class memory.